See My Projects

 A stuck man changes his entire life because of a spot on his ceiling.

-An immortal girl searches for the meaning of life until the end of the universe.
+An immortal girl searches for the meaning of life.

 Awarded Honorable Mention by Writers of the Future.

 Five years after being his student, a boy visits his favorite teacher to grasp one last lesson.

 The Price of Chivalry, literary fiction

 A flashback radio weekend enables a man to grieve for his best friend.

 A woman confronts her fear of loneliness through sensory deprivation.

 What can a newborn teach his father about shaving?